Yusuf-Abol/potato-disease-classification-using-cnn/README.md

-# Potato Disease Classification Using CNN
+# Tomato Disease Classification Using CNN